French and Benelux stocks-Factors to watch on April 19

 The French vouchers and prepaid cards group said first-quarter sales rose 8 percent like-for-like to 258 million euros on strong Latin American demand.

-The automobile and environment supply company announced a 21.9 percent rise in first-quarter revenues to 1.19 billion euros.
+The automobile and eonvironment supply company announced a 21.9 percent rise in first-quarter revenues to 1.19 billion euros.
 Growth was driven by sales in North America and Asia.

-The auto parts maker said on Thursday it had signed a joint venture agreement with Japan’s Howa Textile to develop vehicle interiors such as door panels and insulation.

 For latest news on French presidential race